 Probation Period Rules Under the UAE Labour Law

-The UAE Ministry of Labour has set specific rules for the probation period of employees.
+The UAE Ministry of Labour has established specific rules for employee probation periods.

 Maximum Employment Probation Period in the UAE